AdamNiederer/base100/README.md

 ### SIMD Performance

-On a machine supporting AVX2, base💯 gains around 25% performance through a decoder written in hand-tuned x86-64 assembly.
+On a machine supporting AVX2, base💯 gains a 4x performance boost via some hand-tuned x86-64 assembly.
 Support for SSE2 will come soon, and I will happily support AVX-512 if some compatible hardware finds its way into my hands.
-Work on a vectorized encoder for AVX2 and SSE2 is also underway.
+Work on a vectorized encoder for SSE2 is also underway.
+Note that you must build base💯 on a compatible machine with nightly rust, an AVX2-capable processor, and `RUSTFLAGS="-C target-cpu-native"` to receive this boost.

 Please note that the below benchmarks were taken on a significantly weaker machine than the above benchmarks, and cannot be directly compared.